facebookarchive/AsyncDisplayKit/_docs/asenvironment.md

 title: ASEnvironment
 layout: docs
 permalink: /docs/asenvironment.html
-prevPage: debug-tool-ASRangeController.html
+prevPage: asvisibility.html
 nextPage: asrunloopqueue.html
 ---

-`ASEnvironment` is an optimized state propagation system that allows the framework to distrubute a variety of important "evironmental" information up and down the node hierarchy.
+`ASEnvironment` is a performant and scalable way to enable upward and downward propagation of information throughout the node hierarchy.
+It stores a variety of critical “environmental” metadata, like the trait collection, interface state, hierarchy state, and more.

 Any object that conforms to the `<ASEnvironment>` protocol can propagate specific states defined in an `ASEnvironmentState` up and/or down the ASEnvironment tree.
 To define how merges of States should happen, specific merge functions can be provided.